jayakaran1987/PowerPositionExtractor/README.md

 - **Flexible Storage Strategy**: considered storagePath supports both local file systems and cloud storage providers
 - **Why is Kubernetes CronJob not used?** Because it is not acceptable to miss a scheduled extract.

+## Testing

+Unit tests cover some core business logic only due to the time limitation

 ## Configuration

 Configuration is managed for locally `appsettings.json`,  for Kubernetes deployment under the  helm values file :